Skip to content

 Best Practices

-1. Test with debug partition first#SBATCH --partition=debug with a short time limit before submitting long jobs.
+1. Test with debug partition first--partition=gpudebug (1-hour max, high priority) before submitting long jobs.

 2. Don't over-request resources — request only the CPUs, memory, and time you need.
 Over-requesting wastes allocation and increases queue wait time.

-4. Check job efficiency after completion — run seff <job_id> and aim for >80% CPU efficiency.
+4. Check job efficiency after completion — run seff <job_id> and aim for >80% CPU efficiency and >50% GPU utilization.

 Troubleshooting